fredeerock/vm-kube/README.md

 # Kubernetes in CentOS on VirtualBox
-A workflow for setting up a simple Kubernetes cluster using 3 VMs, a master and 2 workers.
+A workflow for setting up a Kubernetes cluster using 3 VMs, a master and 2 workers.

 ## Setup